Professional Development for Service DesignersISDI's Progressive Learning Approach

 Steven J. Slater

-Steven has spent most of his 35-year-career building and improving services across nearly all business and non-profit sectors as a consultant.
+Steven has spent most of his 35-year-career building and improving services across nearly all service sectors.

 Steven, who grew up attending schools in Switzerland, has earned a B.A. in International Relations and Communications from Syracuse University, Syracuse, N.Y, an M.A. in Public Affairs and Journalism from the American University, Washington, D.C., and an M.S. and MBA from Johns Hopkins University, Baltimore, MD.